jasonbayton/11ty/_src/android/android-enterprise-faq/work-profile-enrollment-troubleshooting.md

 **Existing work profile already present**

 A device can only have one work profile at a time.
-If a previous enrolment attempt partially completed, a residual work profile may exist.
+If a previous enrolment attempt partially completed, a partially-configured work profile may exist.
 Navigate to **Settings > Accounts** (or **Settings > General management > Work profile**) and remove the existing work profile before re-enrolling.
-See [how to remove a residual work profile](/android/android-enterprise-faq/work-profile-remove-failed-enrolment/) for more guidance.
+See [how to remove a work profile](/android/android-enterprise-faq/enrolment-failed-delete-wp/) for more guidance.

 **Google Play Services issues**